Angular2Guy/AngularPwaMessenger/README.md

 Eclipse 2018-09 or newer.

-Plugin Typescript.Java 1.4.0 or newer.
+Install Eclipse Plugin 'Java 16 Support for Eclipse 2021-03' of the Eclipse Marktplace.(free)

 Maven 3.3.3 or newer.

+Java 16 or newer

-Nodejs 12.16.x or newer
+Nodejs 14.15.x or newer

-Npm 6.13.4 or newer
+Npm 6.14.x or newer

-Angular Cli 11 or newer.
+Angular Cli 12 or newer.